SEE ALL THE OPTIONS to visit Meteora in guided or train tours.

 Meteora is one of the most beautiful areas of mainland Greece and the monasteries are one of the country’s most unique attractions.
 Join one of the following tours and visit Meteora.

-QUESTION: How many hours do we stay at the ancient site in Delphi.
-ANSWER: You spend 1.30 hour in the ancient site of Delphi.
+QUESTION: How many hours do we stay at the ancient site in Delphi?
+ANSWER: You spend 1.30 hours in the ancient site of Delphi.